PUT-PTM/2019_USBMorse/README.md

 Pins placement: PC14-Buzzer, PH0 and PH1-Clock, PA0-Button, PD12-PD15 - LEDS, PA11-PA12 - VCP USB

 Future development opportunities:
-Communication in the other direction (from computer to STM32) Addition of an external button
+*Communication in the other direction (from computer to STM32) *Addition of an external button
-Addition of an external screen
+*Addition of an external screen

 ## Tools
 (STM32F411E-DISCO), C language, Buzzer with active generator

 ## How to run
+1. Connect everything
-Connect everything, run software for VPC terminal on the computer, use the button according to the morse code alphabet
+2. Run software for VPC terminal on the computer
+3. Use the button according to the morse code alphabet

 ## How to compile
 Clone, compile project to STM32F4 Discovery.